David Paterson: New York fiscal crisis

 In April 2008, Paterson asked the heads of all state agencies to cut their budgets by 3.35%, threatened a hiring freeze, and asked legislative leaders to follow suit.

 At his first State of the State address in January 2009, Paterson said "My fellow New Yorkers: let me come straight to the point—the state of our state is perilous.
 New York faces an historic economic challenge, the gravest in nearly a century. ...
 The pillars of Wall Street have crumbled.
 The global economy is reeling.
 Trillions of dollars of wealth have vanished."
-New York faced a budget deficit of $15 billion, and state debt approached $55 billion.
 Paterson's budget proposal called for dramatic across-the-board cuts to various state agencies; he described those cuts as "deep and painful".
 Paterson proposed to close the 81-year-old Reynolds Game Farm, in Tompkins county, the state's only remaining pheasant facility, but changed course following criticism from sportsmen's groups.

 In March 2009, Paterson announced that in light of the fiscal crisis, he would take a 10% pay cut.